scds/ArcGIS-Pro/lessons/lesson3.md

 <img src="img/Map_Properties_Equal_Earth.png" alt="Map properties dialog box" width="60%">

-This projections is particularly useful for thematic maps at the global scale where areas are preserved.
+This projection is particularly useful for thematic maps at the global scale where areas are preserved.

 Selecting the coordinate system in the map properties only affects how the map is displayed, it doesn't transform the coordinate system of the data.